CyberDefender369/Bubble-Solution/README.md

 2. Total Number of Bubble Solutions Tested: It is essential to know the total count of bubble solutions evaluated.
 3. Highest Bubble Score: Identifying the solution with the highest bubble score is crucial for quality assessment.
 4. Top-Scoring Solution(s): Highlight the solution(s) that achieved the highest score.
-5. Cost-Effectiveness Analysis: By combining the bubble scores and their corresponding prices, it can be determine the most cost-effective bubble solution.
+5. Cost-Effectiveness Analysis: By combining the bubble scores and their corresponding prices, the most cost-effective bubble solution can be determined.

 To achieve these objectives, we will employ the following programming constructs:
 *	Loops (both for and while loops) to iterate through the datasets.
 *	Variables to store relevant information.
 *	Data structures (lists) to organize and manipulate the data.
-*	The random module for any stochastic processes.
+*	The random module for any arbitrary processes.
 *	The range function to generate sequences of numbers.
 *	The length function to determine the size of datasets.
 *	The round function for precision when necessary.